 7.3.2.1 Construction activities do not go beyond 40 ft.
 (12.2 m) of the building footprint(s) and remain within 5 ft.
-(1.5 m) of parking lots, roadways, sidewalks and utility right-of-ways except where the intent of the construction activities was one or more of the following:

-Exceptions apply where the construction activities are intended to specifically improve the natural integrity of the site, e.g., removing invasive plant species, replacing existing hardscapes with vegetation, restoring prairie or wetlands, or increasing on-site water retention by building rain gardens, swales, retention ponds, or berms.
+(1.5 m) of parking 5 points or N/A lots, roadways, sidewalks and utility right-of-ways except where the intent of the construction activities was one or more of the following: Not applicable where projects are interior-only.
+Exceptions apply where the construction activities are intended to specifically improve the natural integrity of the site, e.g., removing invasive plant species, replacing existing hardscapes with vegetation, restoring prairie or wetlands , or increasing on- site water retention by building rain gardens, swales, retention ponds, or berms.